Skip to content

 Our Cincinnati bankruptcy law firm can help you file for bankruptcy.
 We can help you determine whether it’s best for you to file Chapter 7 or Chapter 13.

-• Chapter 13.
 Chapter 13 bankruptcy is also known as a “wage earner’s plan.”
 A Chapter 13 bankruptcy allows a debtor to reorganize debts by proposing a plan to pay off a portion or all of the debts during a three- to five-year period.
 A Chapter 13 debtor makes payments to a trustee, who then disburses the funds to creditors according to the repayment plan.
 The debtor keeps possession of his or her property in this kind of bankruptcy.
 If the filer complies with the terms of the plan, any remaining eligible debts are discharged at the end of the repayment period.

-How to File Bankruptcy in Cincinnati
+How to File Bankruptcy in Ohio

 If you decide to file for bankruptcy, you must follow these steps to file your petition: